jrdbnntt/cop4531-a2b/README.md

 2. The memoized version of the above algorithm.

 ## Running the program
-Your program will be run as follows:
+Your program will be test as follows:

 `<executable-­‐name> <string1-­‐file-­‐name> <string2-­‐file-­‐name>`